Create a

 Manager skill and awareness deficits

-Employees today rely more than ever upon their manager as the primary guide for skills and career enhancement direction.
+Employees today rely more than ever on their managers as their primary guides for skills and career development.
 In fact, the newer and now dominant Millennial and GenZ working populations expect to have regular and ongoing feedback and development conversations with their direct supervisors.
 Unfortunately, managers seem ill-equipped (and ill-at-ease) to fulfill those employee expectations and job requirements.
 A recent Gartner survey found that 45% of managers report a lack of confidence in their ability to develop their subordinates’ skills and avoid those conversations for fear of needing to be an expert in skill and career development.
 It reports that only 9% of managers' work time is spent in development discussions.

-Managers’ hesitancy seems to be borne out by data that supports their actual avoidance of the subject.
+Managers’ hesitancy seems borne out by data that shows they actually avoid the subject.
 Only 19% report discussing skill development in their regular check-in meetings with subordinates, 16% inquire about an employee’s aspirations, and only 9% talk about opportunities for advancement.

 Even worse, employees are very direct in assessing their manager's lack of confidence and skill in providing direction, with many (46%) asserting that their managers are incapable of delivering useful and accurate skill development or career guidance.
-67% blame their managers for providing bad professional advice that negatively affected their careers, and another 52% say that bad advice impacted their current job performance.
+67% blame their managers for providing poor professional advice that negatively affected their careers, and another 52% say that poor advice affected their current job performance.

 And companies are struggling to upskill their managers to provide sufficient support.
 For example, 83% of companies say developing their managers and future leaders is important, yet only 5% have effective leadership development programs.
 The situation is unlikely to change without the guidance, support, and development of the people closest to and seemingly best positioned to guide the worker's skill and capability development.
-This is one of the most painfully common issues with IDPs and effective employee development.
+This is one of the most painful and common issues for IDPs and effective employee development.

 Systemic barriers to success

-Most experienced HR professionals have heard complaints about using IDPs as a largely bureaucratic exercise from managers and employees alike.
+Most experienced HR professionals have heard complaints from managers and employees alike about using IDPs as a largely bureaucratic exercise.
 Without a clear strategy and aligned resources and processes, the likelihood of success is limited.
-But the question of ‘who in HR’ owns the process and its outcomes is common, as unlike other HR process areas (e.g., compensation, recruiting, learning & development), there is no typical center of excellence (COE) for this.
+But the question of ‘who in HR’ owns the process and its outcomes is common; unlike other HR process areas (e.g., compensation, recruiting, learning & development), there is no typical center of excellence (COE) for this.
 Complicating matters is that individual development draws upon and naturally integrates with various performance management, learning and development, succession planning, career mobility, and workforce planning processes and initiatives.

-While there are success stories to be found in organizations with well-established cultures of continuous learning, employee mobility, and successful track records of internal promotions, many organizations suffer from a view that development is not realistically tied to appreciable individual growth and advancement.
+While there are success stories in organizations with well-established cultures of continuous learning, employee mobility, and a track record of internal promotions, many organizations suffer from the view that development is not realistically tied to appreciable individual growth and advancement.
 Many of those focus their learning content on efficient but limited live and eLearning programs without including equally effective development programs (formalized coaching, job rotations, mentoring, project assignments, etc.) Person-to-person and experiential opportunities are critical and often overlooked elements of effective skill development for employees, and as they can be embedded in an employee’s daily work activities, they are also cost-efficient delivery mechanisms.

 Leaving the development responsibility up to the employee

 One of the most common issues with IDPs is that many organizations assume that skill and career development are the employee's responsibility.
-This leaves them with the task of determining the skills needed for their future success, the skills and capabilities that will be required to meet new company directions and strategies, and for understanding the requirements needed in future roles for which they may (or may not) have overlapping skill sets.
-While well-featured and -configured HR systems and related processes such as those found in Talent Marketplaces, career development platforms, talent management systems (TMS), and integrated HR Management Systems (HRMS) can provide useful resources and guidance, the onus is too often placed on the employee to know how to access and best leverage those.
+This leaves them with the task of determining the skills needed for their future success, the skills and capabilities required to meet new company directions and strategies, and the requirements for future roles for which they may (or may not) have overlapping skill sets.
+While well-featured and configured HR systems and related processes, such as those found in Talent Marketplaces, career development platforms, talent management systems (TMS), and integrated HR Management Systems (HRMS), can provide useful resources and guidance, the onus is too often placed on the employee to know how to access and best leverage those.

-The shortcoming of this model is that it does not leverage the career and industry experience that managers and mentors hold and can use to offer employees guidance.
-They also have greater insight into the company's strategic directions, future staffing needs, and other functions' and departments' operational requirements.
+The shortcoming of this model is that it does not leverage the career and industry experience that managers and mentors possess and can use to guide employees.
+They also have greater insight into the company's strategic direction, future staffing needs, and the operational requirements of other functions and departments.
 Research demonstrates that 54% of employees work in companies that leave those decisions up to them, leading to a reliance on a poorly prepared workforce to determine the right courses, development opportunities, or advancement aspirations that will make sense for them and the company.

 The unfortunate and disappointing result

-Those common issues with IDPs represent barriers to successfully implementing targeted and personalized employee development.
-Sadly, that has driven us to conclude that most employees operate without effective development plans tailored to their backgrounds, current performance shortcomings, and future growth opportunity requirements.
+Common issues with IDPs create barriers to the successful implementation of targeted, personalized employee development.
+Sadly, that has led us to conclude that most employees operate without effective development plans tailored to their backgrounds, current performance shortcomings, and future growth opportunities.
 Even in organizations with IDPs, completion and compliance rates are relatively low.
 One study, for example, found that the overall IDP completion rate was only 54%.
-Furthermore, employee satisfaction with the benefits was even worse, with only 38% of IDP users stating that the template was of value to their skill development and career planning efforts.
+Furthermore, employee satisfaction with the benefits was even lower, with only 38% of IDP users stating that the template was valuable for their skill development and career planning.

 What can be done to improve the adoption, use, and effectiveness of IDPs?

 Encourage employee uptake of IDPs by creating an annual process to document them and have conversations with either individual (trained) managers or group efforts led by skill and career development experts (e.g., HR, L&D professionals, or external career coaches).
-Establish a process that engages managers and/or skilled facilitators/coaches and employees alike.
+Establish a process that engages managers or skilled facilitators/coaches, and employees alike.
 Hold employees and managers accountable for completing the assigned learning and development activities.

-Establish and communicate a clear rationale, purpose, and value proposition tailored to each of several stakeholder groups to drive awareness, acceptance, and adoption of both the plans and their execution.
-Educate top leadership about their value to the business (corporate capability development, meeting business objectives, building skills needed to execute future strategies and plans, etc.) and their role as champions, mentors, and role models.
-Educate managers on the basics and train them to conduct effective discussions and sessions with employees.
+Establish and communicate a clear rationale, purpose, and value proposition tailored to each stakeholder group to drive awareness, acceptance, and adoption of both the plans and their execution.
+Educate top leadership on their value to the business (corporate capability development, meeting business objectives, and building the skills needed to execute future strategies and plans) and their role as champions, mentors, and role models.
+Educate managers on the basics and train them to conduct effective discussions with employees.

 Develop automated forms and input mechanisms for employees and managers to enter, review, edit, and update periodically.
-Identify and develop resources tied to the functional skill sets and competencies required by employees in each department, function, and business unit that managers can easily access and use to guide their subordinates.
+Identify and develop resources aligned with the functional skills and competencies required by employees in each department, function, and business unit, so managers can easily access and use them to guide their subordinates.
 Provide insights that managers and employees can use to understand the job, skill, and competency requirements (and associated training and development activity resources) for different jobs across the enterprise so that they can develop plans for both their current and future potential roles.
 Use historical movement (promotion, transfer, etc.) data to illustrate career paths within and across functional and organizational boundaries.

-The deployment of a skills database that enables employees to select and assess the level of expertise of their professional and interpersonal skills has the potential to provide unique insights for employees and the organization equally.
+The deployment of a skills database that enables employees to select and assess the levels of expertise in their professional and interpersonal skills has the potential to provide unique insights for both employees and the organization.
 Employees can use these to map their current skill levels with the requirements of positions within and across functions, providing more detailed guidance for selecting learning and development activities in their IDPs.
-Talent marketplace platforms enable managers and employees to post and review new opportunities that can provide access to people and opportunities that might not otherwise be visible with lowered risks of bias.
+Talent marketplace platforms enable managers and employees to post and review new opportunities that might not otherwise be visible, with reduced risk of bias.

-Avoid having managers complete IDPs without employee input (or alternatively, employees complete them without manager feedback and input.)
+Avoid having managers complete IDPs without employee input (or, alternatively, have employees complete them without manager feedback).
 Ensure that employee aspirations and preferences are built into the plan to ensure relevance to their goals while providing guidance to clearly establish how those can fit into organizational strategies and objectives.
-This represents perhaps the cardinal sin among the most common issues with IDPs, as employee engagement and motivation to develop skills is substantially enhanced through personalizing the development activities to their needs and aspirations.
+This represents perhaps the cardinal sin among the most common issues with IDPs, as employee engagement and motivation to develop skills are substantially enhanced when development activities are personalized to their needs and aspirations.

 Ensure line managers have the necessary skills and resources to conduct these conversations and provide suitable direction to their employees.
 Given the lack of comfort many have, consider identifying those who do and assign them as “master development specialists” or coaches who receive specialized (and ongoing) training and materials to conduct individual or group sessions.
 Survey employees regularly to assess each manager’s skill and capabilities in this area, use that to upskill those with weaker skills, and reward those who do well.

-Require managers to guide each employee on likely next career steps, with supporting data and insights related to career movement and the associated skills to be developed.
-Make it measurable using a standard that the manager provides at least 1-2 realistic future roles (that match the employee's skillset and aspirations) within their function and one or more possibilities for roles in other functions with overlapping skills.
+Require managers to guide each employee on the likely next career steps, with supporting data and insights related to career movement and the associated skills to be developed.
+Make it measurable by using a standard provided by the manager, at least 1-2 realistic future roles (that match the employee's skill set and aspirations) within their function, and one or more possibilities for roles in other functions with overlapping skills.

 Perhaps most critically, when helping employees identify likely next roles and the upskilling programs and activities to include in their IDP, provide candid assessments of their opportunities to grow into such a role(s).
-Consider costs, time requirements, and accessibility to mentors, coaches, and project experiences when identifying development activities to build into the plan.
+Consider costs, time requirements, and access to mentors, coaches, and project experiences when identifying development activities to include in the plan.
 Managing with realistic expectations can reduce employee frustration and set them on a path toward a longer-term vision.

-Finally, IDPs should be linked with other critical processes to be consistent with and reinforce each other.
-For example, short-term development needs from the performance evaluation process and those identified in any succession planning process for high potentials (HiPos), managers, and leaders should be brought into the plan.
-Managers should bring insights from the strategic planning and workforce planning process outputs to inform employee choices around skills to be developed in their current or future roles.
-To overcome common issues with IDPs and fully leverage their long-term strategic value, communicate and promote the skills that will be needed, are becoming a shortage, or maybe holding the employee back from consideration for other roles.
+Finally, IDPs should be linked to other critical processes to be consistent with and reinforce one another.
+For example, short-term development needs identified through performance evaluations and succession planning for high potentials (HIPOs), managers, and leaders should be incorporated into the plan.
+Managers should draw on insights from the strategic and workforce planning processes to inform employees' skill development choices for their current or future roles.
+To overcome common issues with IDPs and fully leverage their long-term strategic value, communicate and promote the skills that will be needed, which are becoming scarce or may be holding the employee back from consideration for other roles.

 Relevant Practices & Tools